 In fact, James’s family joined him in 1882, only for his wife, Martha, to die of kidney disease in 1883.
 It’s unclear what happened to James’s baby son, but it seems a family friend adopted his daughter, Clara.

 In 1884, James bought 118.5 acres of land, which he farmed while also continuing to work on the railways.
 In November 1886, he remarried, to Parthenia Dunham.
 The couple had eight children.
-Jerry visits her great-grandfather’s farm, now owned by her father’s cousin, Joyce, and even sees a photograph that, while it’s not labeled, likely shows James, an intense-looking, handsome man.
+Jerry visits her great grandfather’s farm, now owned by her father’s cousin, Joyce, and even sees an old photograph that, while it’s not labeled, likely shows James, an intense-looking, handsome man.
 “I think my father’s family had a very hard life,” she says.
 Nonetheless, James “did make a success” of his life.

 Isaac settled in Texas in 1823, when it was still part of Mexico, and regarded by Mexican authorities as a buffer zone against potential Native American attacks.
 Isaac owned more than 4,000 acres, which he purchased for just $100.
 Jerry’s disturbed to learn that he owned slaves: “That’s kind of horrific.”